mohammadreza-ebrahimi/band-gap/README.md

 ## Two example for **LinearRegression** model in machine learning.

-This repository is used to train a model in which we've  assumed that data follow a linear behavior with labeld data.
+This repository is used to train a model in which we've  assumed that data follow a linear behavior with labeled data.
 In machine learning, it is called **supervised learning**.

 The first example refers to the paper published in [Phys.
 Rev. B](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.93.115104):"_Prediction model of band gap for inorganic compounds by combination of density functional theory calculations and machine learning techniques_".